7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Administration-Cheatsheet.md

 Load Balancers Workflows by Type and important information:
 `Search -> Load Balancers` and `+ Create` a type:
-- Application Gateway - Region layer 7 load balancer
+- Application Gateway - Region layer 7 load balancer - Application Gateway Configuration
+	- Routing Methods
+		- Path-based routing: sends requests with different URL paths to different pools of back-end servers.
+		- Multi-site routing:  configures more than one web application on the same application gateway instance.
+	- Optional Firewall checks (Recommended)
+		- OWASP defines a set of generic rules for detecting attacks.
+These rules are referred to as the Core Rule Set (CRS)
+	- Traffic Redirection
+	- Rewrite HTTP Headers
+	- Custom Error pages instead of default error pages - highly advised Attacker need error pages
 - Front Door - Global Layer 7 load balancer
 - Load Balancer - Layer 4 for internal and public configurations
 	- SKU options: Basic, Standard, and Gateway